-Structural types of Articulations
+Structural types of Articulations - with Functional Classification

-1. Fibrous Joints

-These are bones that are united by collagen fibers having various arrangements.
+1. Fibrous Joints - These are bones that are united by collagen fibers having various arrangements.

 A. Sutures: These are immovable joints of the skull, they are joints that tightly knit two bones of the skull together.
 These include the following: